Buying New Condo in Manhattan, Tips for the Foreigner

 Clients from the United Kingdom, Singapore, Malaysia and Hong Kong are used to the concept of freehold vs leasehold.
 This is one of the first questions asked – are properties freehold or leasehold?
 In Manhattan, almost all properties are freehold.
 The exception is Battery Park where the land is leased.
 And a few buildings scattered here and there.
 Apart from these rare instances, everything else is freehold.
 This is good news to foreign clients from the leasehold vs freehold jurisdictions.

-A high quality kitchen, including appliance type etc., is important when evaluating whether a new condo makes sense.
+Deal example: A high quality kitchen, including appliance type etc., is important when evaluating whether a new condo makes sense.
 Pictured below is kitchen at a client’s investment condo at 959 First Avenue.
-Reserved from developer, waited 2 years for completion, then rented out immediately to a highly qualified tenant.
+Reserved from developer, waited 2 years for completion, rented at premium rents from the beginning.

-Investors get into Manhattan for the appreciation.
-Second tier and tertiary U.S. cities will have higher rental returns but the downside is lower appreciation.
+Investors get into Manhattan for the stable appreciation.
+Second tier U.S. cities will have higher rental returns but the downside is lower appreciation and more volatility during market downturns.
+Manhattan prices have shown tremendous resiliency during the past recessions.

 Buying a new condo for rental return entails knowing what the market wants.
 For example, what locations have strong one bedroom demand vs two bedroom demand.
 What is the target rental clientele etc. The rental potential needs to match the higher price of the new condo.